 - Deciding the value of each piece of marital property

-If you want to learn more about Maryland’s property division laws, contact us at law office of Rowena N. Nelson, LLC,and we’ll walk you through all of the property division laws in Maryland.
+If you want to learn more about Maryland’s property division laws, contact us and we’ll walk you through all of the property division laws in Maryland.

 Choosing the Right Family Law Attorney for your Property Division Case

 During your property division case, it’s important to have a lawyer who understands the intricacies of divorce law.
-At the law office of Rowena N. Nelson, LLC, we have many years of experience working in the family law field.
+At The Law Office of Rowena N. Nelson, we have many years of experience working in the family law field.
 We’ll be able to answer all of your property division questions, and we’ll be able to advise you on the best ways to move forward on your case.
-At law office of Rowena N. Nelson, LLC, we’re able to help with anything you need during your property division case.
+At The Law Office of Rowena N. Nelson, we’re able to help with anything you need during your property division case.

-At law office of Rowena N. Nelson, LLC, we’re able to help with all of your family law and property division law needs.
-Contact us at RNN Law, and we’ll set up an appointment for you with one of our outstanding family law attorneys.
+At The Law Office of Rowena N. Nelson, we’re able to help with all of your family law and property division law needs.
+Contact us today for legal assistance.